kolombet/12_image_resize/README.md

 1. **-W, --width**
 Image result width.
 Other side will be scaled, to save image proportions, if height argument not specified
 2. **-H, --height**
 Image result height.
-Other side will be scaled, ot save image proportions, if width argument not specified
+Other side will be scaled, or save image proportions, if width argument not specified
 3. **-S, --scale**
 Image result scale.
 Using this argument, it will ignore width and height parameters
 4. **-I, --input**